The woman is standing next to the office window.

 Gina Grandy

-Gina Grandy, Dean and Professor (Strategy and Leadership), Hill and Levene Schools of Business, University of Regina
+Gina Grandy, Dean and Professor, Haskayne School of Business, University of Calgary

 Gina is the co-editor of two books.
 Her research on leadership, gender and women’s experiences at work, and stigmatized work has been published widely.
-She is active in the community with various initiatives and bodies that work to redress gender disadvantage, has facilitated in CHERD’s Women in Academic Leadership, and was the co-organizer of the Senior Women Academic Administrators of Canada (SWAAC) 2020 Conference hosted by the University of Regina.
+Gina is active in the community with various initiatives and bodies that work to redress gender disadvantage.
+She has been a facilitator for CHERD’s Women in Academic Leadership and was the co-organizer of the Senior Women Academic Administrators of Canada (SWAAC) 2020 Conference hosted by the University of Regina.

 Nomination process